 Students who change their program of study must request to have their transcripts re-evaluated to determine any applicable transfer credit for their new program of study.
-More information is available at lowercolumbia.edu/credit-prior-learning/alt-options.
+More information about military service experience is available at lowercolumbia.edu/credit-prior-learning/alt-options.